 Keeping your American-Style fridge freezer well organised is the least that it deserves.
 You didn’t spend that money for the heart of your kitchen to become a box of chaos, did you?
 Staying on top of what you have in stock has never been easier with some of the amazing fridge freezers that are available today.

 Take the InstaView range from LG as an example.
 With its forward-thinking technology, you can look into your fridge freezer without having to open the door, keeping your food fresher for longer.
 How are you going to make the most of that technology?
 By keeping your fridge organised.
 Or check out the Samsung Family Hub American-Style fridge freezer.
 With an in-built tablet, this fridge truly becomes the organisational centre of the home.
 Samsung American Fridge Freezers often occupy the top of the range as such an innovative and forward-thinking company.
 Do it some justice by keeping the inside prim, proper and efficient.

 In this helpful guide, we’ll be talking you through how to organise the fridge section, give you some awesome hacks for streamlining your freezer and give you some more tips and facts that you may or may not know to get the most out of your American-Style fridge freezer.

-Why You Should Organise Your American-Style Fridge Freezer
+Why Should I Organise My American-Style Fridge Freezer?

 Before we dive in to the how, let’s look at the why.
 Keeping your American fridge freezer well organised is important for a number of reasons:

 - Minimise your food wastage.
 Over 7 million tonnes of food gets wasted every year.
 How many times have you had to throw away food that you forgot was in your fridge freezer?
 How much money could you have saved over the years if you were able to eat that food before you threw it away?
 The environmental impact of all that food being wasted is the equivalent of 25% of the pollution that all cars make.
 And it could line your pockets too.